codeshaker/HomeClub/FrontEnd/readme.txt

-This will contain code for frontend - ReactNative and others.
+This will contain code for frontend - ReactNative and others and feature 1.